7 Trends in Learning Technologies From #FocusOnLearn

 NOVEMBER 18, 2009

-However, we are aware that such a perspective provides a challenge to our conceptions of where the boundaries of formal education are positioned.
 The paper is based around two cases studies, one of “Cyrill’ in Germany, a young man who causes controversy by using his mobile phone to video the homeless at a train station and post the video online.
+The existence of many educational videos produced for mobile devices online is used as evidence that the social and educational use of mobile devices need not be kept apart.

 EduGeek Journal » Blog Archive » Mobile Pedagogy And Mobile Devices